A Nationwide Need for More Athletic Trainers

 The Vikings athletic training staff has been recognized for its role in expanding access to athletic trainers for high school athletes at Minneapolis-St. Paul high schools, including Rockford High School.

-In a recent interview, veteran Vikings Director of Sports Medicine and Head Athletic Trainer Eric Sugarman recalled his initial attraction to the profession.
+In an interview, veteran Vikings Director of Sports Medicine and Head Athletic Trainer Eric Sugarman recalled his initial attraction to the profession.

 “I was exposed to the athletic trainer profession in 7th grade when I was the water boy for the football team, and I met the high school’s athletic trainer.”
 Sugarman said.
 “The profession appealed to me because I loved sports as a kid, I loved to play tennis.
 I wasn’t very good at sports though, but this was a good way to be part of the team.
 I have a passion for taking care of athletes.”

 That passion was not short-lived—after working with the Chicago Bears and the Philadelphia Eagles, Sugarman joined the Vikings.
-This is his eleventh year with the team, and he is excited about the impact the Vikings’ grant program is having in the community.
+He’s been with the team over ten years and is excited about the impact the Vikings’ grant program is having in the community.

 “The response has been remarkable,” Sugarman said.
 “Athletes are going to get injured, but now their injuries are recognized earlier and they’re getting the proper care.”